-Anthony CIANFLONE: But the truth does hurt the member for Lowan, because when we talk about volunteers, when we thank our volunteers in the emergency services, we back them in with funding, and that is what this bill, again, is about - \$250 million in new funding for our emergency services, which the Liberals do not support providing them.
+Anthony CIANFLONE: I am simply referring to handwritten notes, as I always do, Acting Speaker.
+The truth hurts, doesn't it?
+The truth very much hurts the member for Lowan, because when we talk about volunteers, when we thank our volunteers in the emergency services, we back them in with funding, and that is what this bill, again, is about - \$250 million in new funding for our emergency services, which the Liberals do not support providing them.
 That is a fact.
 That is what they are opposing.
 We are seeing more floods, storms and fires.
 Black Saturday, the Black Summer bushfires and the 2022 floods have had real, lasting devastating impacts on all of our communities.
 Events that were happening only once every 100 years are, sadly, happening more often because of climate change.
 As I said, we always thank and regularly thank our emergency service volunteers in this place.
 This bill is about backing in those thanks.